Find the latest advice and any updates about council services in Welwyn HatfieldRead more

 - Total loss of electric power.

-- Total or partial water heating between 31 October and 1 May.
+- Total or partial loss of electric or water heating between 31st October and 1st May.

 - Smoke alarms (continuous screeching noise).